Al1002/marx_man_mvp/README.md

 ### Further info

-If You would like to get further info or You wish to contribute to this project, you may contact me at aleksandriliev05@gmail.com, althugh I usually dont respond.
+If You would like to get further info or You wish to contribute to this project, you may contact me at aleksandriliev05@gmail.com, although I usually dont respond.